 All field trips must be pre-approved by the appropriate dean.
-Requests for approval of in-town field trips should be submitted at least two weeks in advance of the trip.
+Requests for approval of in-town field trips should be submitted at least two weeks in advance of the trip via the Field Trip Request Form (Appendix ?).
 Requests for approval of out-of-town trips should be submitted in accordance with deadlines for publication of the course schedule.